-In the event of a positive test, you must undertake to cooperate fully with the medical advice given.
+In the event of a positive test, please see this page, and you must undertake to cooperate fully with the medical advice given.
 College and/or Public Health will then need to trace and contact all your close contacts such as classmates, lecturers, flatmates, etc. For this reason you should make a list of your close contacts starting from 48 hours before your symptoms began.

 While awaiting your result: